RomanSolomatin/MCS/README.md

 <b>The following patches also need to be added.</b>
 Extract the patch file in the zip to your /MCS/Content/Paks folder.</b>
+You only need to apply the last patch.

 PATCHES
+-

+version 0.0.0.1p1
 -
 Windows Client:
 https://drive.google.com/open?id=0Bya_230ID-1_eElYN05uMEl4RG8